When In Doubt, Stick To Your Creative Vision

 I spent three months preparing for something that would unfold in 24 hours: a short documentary shot with a crew of ten, including the characters themselves.

 After grinding away for weeks, I finally stepped away from the computer and into the garden.
 Weeding is beneficial.
-Since weeds are sneaky, like self-doubt, I used the task as a metaphor, and before long, the answers became clear.
+Since weeds are sneaky, like self-doubt, I used the task as a metaphor, and before long, the answers became clearer.

 I lay there, trying to replay the moments in my mind.
 But there were too many moving parts to form a clear picture.
 Not to mention, the second day loomed with a precarious task that would either work or it wouldn’t.